mdditt2000/k8s-bigip-ctlr/user_guides/openshift-4-7/cluster/README.md

 f5-openshift-hostsubnet.yaml [repo](https://github.com/mdditt2000/openshift-4-7/tree/master/cluster/cis)

-### Step 3: Create a self IP in the VXLAN
+### Step 3: Create the self IPs for the VXLAN CNI

-Create a self IP address in the VXLAN on each device.
+Create the self IP address for the VXLAN CNI on each BIG-IP.
 The subnet mask you assign to the self IP must match the one that the OpenShift SDN assigns to nodes. **Note** that is a /14 by default.
 Be sure to specify a floating traffic group (for example, traffic-group-1).
 Otherwise, the self IP will use the BIG-IP system’s default

 On bigip-01 create the self IP from hostsubnets **f5-server-01**
 ```